GCE – A levels or Cambridge Advanced Level Examination

 - Advanced subsidiary subjects may not be used in the calculation of the aggregate.

 - The GCE General Paper/Studies may not be used in the calculation of the aggregate.

 - In the Cambridge Overseas Higher School Certificate and its overseas derivatives, Principal Level passes are required.

 - There are several other qualifications deemed comparable with the GCE.
-Contact the Admissions Centre or International Centre for advice.
+Contact Admissions for advice.

 The following table shows GCE A-Levels subject equivalents to WA Certificate of Education courses, which will satisfy course and major prerequisites.